 If you’re looking for a broader view of human history, check out New perspectives on world history.

-And if you enjoy reading history in fictional form, check out 20 most enlightening historical novels (plus dozens of runners-up).
+And if you enjoy reading history in fictional form, check out 20 most enlightening historical novels.

 And you can always find my most popular reviews, and the most recent ones, on the Home Page.